 I was fortunate enough to be offered the opportunity to test the new Klokov Olympic Barbell before it launches.
-The last four weeks, I’ve made it a point to use the Klokov any chance I could to get a really good feel for the bar, and a good feel for it I believe I have!
+In the last four weeks I’ve made it a point to use the Klokov any chance I could to get a really good feel for the bar, and a good feel for it I believe I have!

-In case you are not familiar, the Klokov Bar is an Again Faster barbell developed in collaboration with Russian Olympian, Dmitry Klokov.
-It’s a true 28 mm, dual-marked, Olympic barbell, and, although this is a multi-purpose bar, it was clearly designed with heavy Olympic lifts in mind.
+In case you are unfamiliar, the Klokov Bar is an Again Faster bar developed in collaboration with Russian Olympian, Dmitry Klokov.
+It’s a 28 mm, dual-marked, Olympic WL barbell, and although this is a multi-purpose bar, it was clearly designed with some heavy Olympic lifts in mind.
 The reason I say that is because where this bar really shines is the sleeve rotation; which I’ll talk about in more detail below.

-Let me just say, I am a huge fan of barbell manufacturers getting design ideas and feedback from professional athletes.
+Let me just say, I am a huge fan of bar manufacturers getting design ideas and feedback from professional athletes.
 I believe this interaction leads to higher performance bars with more refined features.
-This has been shown to be true with many other bars in the past (Chan, B&R), and I certainly believe this to be the case with the Klokov Bar as well.
+This has been shown to be true with many other bars in the past (like the Chan, B&R), and I certainly believe this to be the case with the Klokov Bar as well.

 Klokov Barbell Review

-Normally I choose to review bars that I am already interested in owning, but this review was a little different in that I didn’t know much of anything about the bar prior to receiving it.
+Normally I choose to review bars that I am already interested in owning, but this review was different in that I didn’t know much of anything about the bar prior to receiving it.
 I couldn’t have told you two unique things about this bar other than the name, and that has made for an interesting and fun review for me.
-It could have ended up being an amazing bar or a horrible bar, but either way it was going to be a surprise.
+It could have been an amazing bar or a horrible bar, but either way it was going to be a surprise.

-After having lifted with this bar for a month, I’ve been mostly impressed with this bar.
-Matter of fact, I think it’s a lot of bar for the price.
-Let me list off the bar’s specifications so that you know what I’m talking about, then I will elaborate.
+After having lifted with this bar for a month, I have been semi-impressed with this bar, but not completely impressed.
+On paper it is a lot of bar for the money, but in reality it’s priced pretty much exactly as it should be.
+Let me first list off the bar’s specifications, then I will elaborate.

 Dmitry Klokov Olympic Barbell Specifications